Support the inspiring legacy of Santiago Iglesias Pantin

 Formed nonprofit corporation and received 501(c)(3) nonprofit tax exemption status.

 Created a standalone website (www.santiagoiglesiaspantin.org) that makes images, documents, videos, songs and other information about SIP available to the general public.
-The website is rising in page ranking in three major search engines.
+The website ranks near the top in page rankings in three major search engines (Google, Bing and DuckDuckGo.
 We are making ongoing content additions and are open to suggestions.

-Facilitated the donation of 20 SIP-related objects from Santiago Iglesias Belendez, Haydee Iglesias Belendez, and Tim Iglesias to the Smithsonian Institution for its permanent collection and for a possible SIP exhibit, including in the future Smithsonian National Museum of the American Latino (latino.si.edu).
-The collections committee was thrilled with our contributions!
+Facilitated the bequest of 20 SIP-related objects from Santiago Iglesias Belendez, Haydee Iglesias Belendez, and Tim Iglesias to the Smithsonian Institution for its permanent collection and for a possible SIP exhibit, including in the future Smithsonian National Museum of the American Latino (latino.si.edu).
+The Collections Committee was thrilled with our contributions!

 We have many other future projects in mind which we will be happy to work on with you.
 Please subscribe to our emails.